 Some other methods of hydrating naturally are by consuming beverages such as coconut water, fruit juice and sports drinks.
 Next to water, coconut water is considered to be the most hydrating beverage option.
 Coconuts develop in trees that retain fresh water and translate it into a sweet, potassium rich fruit that grows tropically.
 They have long been known as life giving vegetation that offers hydration in a tropical, salt water environment.
 Other fruit juices have hydrating elements as well, but can be rich in sugar, which counteracts their hydrating qualities.
 One should always be mindful of how much sugar is in their fruit juices and buy organic juice whenever possible.
 Sports drinks, such as Gatorade and Vitamin Water, also have good hydrating properties, but natural beverages are always the best way to go.

 The most obvious component of a detox is nutrition.
 The substances a person ingests represent a majority of their chemical makeup.
 Therefore, the diet plan in a detox is essential to its success.
 The average person ingests substances on a daily basis that increase the levels of toxicity within their bodies.
 In order to counteract the harmful effects of these toxins, a person needs to create a diet plan consisting of foods that cleanse the system of foreign bodies and toxins.
 This diet plan is usually specific to what kind of toxins the person has been ingesting, but there are general detoxifying foods that should be included in every person’s detox diet.
+Professional detoxification centers, such as Vancouver, Montreal and Calgary detox centers have similar diet plans for their clients to follow.
 For example:

 Berries, citrus and other antioxidants.
 These fruits and a number of other vegetables are rich in antioxidants and acidity that cleanse the system of toxins.
 They also contain a high number of vitamins that boost the body’s immune system, as well as many other bodily systems.